Post-Capitalist-Labs/post-capitalist-cryptoeconomics/README.md

 ## Chapter 3: Applications - dApps & DAOs
 The topics covered in this chapters will include
+- wallets
+- decentralized applicaitons
+- decentalized autonomous organizations

-## Chapter 4: Coins and Tokenomics
+## Chapter 4: TXs, Coins and Tokenomics
+- Mempools, front running, back running and other strategies
-- Market cap
+- Market caps
 - Total supplies and burning
 - NFTs
 - Vesting
+- Exchanges and arbitrage

 ## Chapter 5: Blockchain interoperability
 This chapter will cover: